-The deep cuts — The Daily fired 50 of its 170 employees — affect mainly sports and editorial page staff, although some production and design employees get the ax, too.
-The ominous move comes as the news-oriented iPad app gets placed “on watch” due to disappointing readership numbers.
+The deep cuts — The Daily fired 50 of its 170 employees — affect mainly sports and editorial page staffers, although some production and design employees get the ax, too.
+The ominous move comes as News Corp places the iPad app “on watch” due to disappointing readership numbers.

 The Daily was the first bold publishing experiment on the iPad, the project that was supposed to be a shining light to show journalism the way through the murky path of the 21st Century.